 Hayward Area Shoreline Planning Agency

 In 1970 the Hayward Area Shoreline Planning Agency (HASPA) was formed to preserve the bayshore of San Lorenzo and Hayward in its natural state, restore wetlands, and develop recreational uses, such as trails and educational facilities.
 HASPA is a joint powers agreement between East Bay Regional Park District (EBRPD), Hayward Area Recreation and Park District (HARD), and the City of Hayward (until 2005 the San Lorenzo and Hayward unified school districts were also part of the agreement).
-HASPA is governed by a board of trustees, which has a technical advisory committee and citizens advisory committee.
+HASPA is governed by a board of trustees, which has a technical advisory committee and, until the reorganization of HASPA in January 2017, a citizens advisory committee.

 HASPA's area extends south from San Lorenzo Creek, the boundary between San Leandro and San Lorenzo, to New Alameda Creek, the boundary between Hayward and Fremont.
 On the east it is bounded by the Southern Pacific railroad tracks and Union City.
 Just west of the railroad is a portion of Hayward's "industrial corridor".
 (See HASPA area map.)

 The land within HASPA's jurisdiction is owned by several public entities and private companies.
 North of Highway 92 the principal owners are HARD, EBRPD, and the City of Hayward.
 South of Highway 92 the principal owner is the Cargill Salt Co.
 (See HASPA land inventory.)

 The Hayward Regional Shoreline